History, tourist information, and nearby accommodation

 What to See

 We've mentioned the church already, but there are a wealth of historic buildings surrounding the churchyard.
 The parish council has published a very useful Heritage Trail leaflet, available locally, and the leaflet information is reproduced on a sign just outside the churchyard.

 Opposite the church to the east are three historic properties.
 Norwich House is at least 15th century, for it includes stones from the rebuilding of St Mary's chancel in 1484.
 Beside it is The Thatched House, dating to the late 17th century.
 The huge chimney stack suggests that the building is actually much earlier.
 Next is St Andrew's Cottage.
-Above ground it is a pretty 17th century house, but below ground is an early 15th century vauted undercroft used to store wool.
+Above ground, it is a pretty 17th-century house, but below ground is an early 15th-century vaulted undercroft used to store wool.

 These are just a few of the historic buildings in Worstead.
 It is a truly lovely place to explore, full of history, and well worth the time to visit.